databrary/design/ridir-16/ridir-16-research-questions.md

 4. How do the leading tools export files?

-- Can the files be put into a simple format like <timestamp>, <code>?
+- Can the files be put into a simple format like timestamp, code?

 ## Implementation strategy